 The Trustees recognise that the key risk to the Scheme is that it has insufficient assets to make provisions for 100% of its liabilities ("funding risk").
 The Trustees have identified a number of risks which have the potential to cause deterioration in the Scheme's funding level and therefore contribute to funding risk.
-These risks are listed below.
+These risks are listed below alongside commentary for how each risk is mitigated.

-Risks

-Mismatching

-The risk of a significant difference in the sensitivity of asset and liability values to changes in financial and demographic factors ("mismatching risk").

-Cashflow

-The risk of a shortfall of liquid assets relative to the Scheme's immediate liabilities ("cash flow risk").
-The Trustee and its advisers will manage the Scheme's cash flows taking into account the timing of future payments in order to minimise the probability that this occurs.

-Manager

-The failure by the fund manager to achieve the rate of investment return assumed by the Trustee ("manager risk").
-This risk is considered by the Trustee and its advisers both upon the initial appointment of the fund manager and on an ongoing basis thereafter.
-The bond and equity assets of the Scheme are managed on an index-tracking basis which reduces the risk of substantial underperformance relative to the benchmark indices.

-Lack of diversification

-The failure to spread investment risk ("risk of lack of diversification").
-The Trustee and its advisers considered this risk when setting the Scheme's investment strategy.

-Covenant

-The possibility of failure of the Scheme's Sponsoring Employer ("covenant risk").
-The Trustee and its advisers considered this risk when setting investment strategy and consulted with the Sponsoring Employer as to the suitability of the proposed strategy.

-Operational

-The risk of fraud, poor advice or acts of negligence ("operational risk").
-The Trustee has sought to minimise such risk by ensuring that all advisers and third-party service providers are suitably qualified and experienced, and that suitable liability and compensation clauses are included in all contracts for professional services received.

-ESG

-The risk of the extent to which ESG factors are not appropriately reflected in asset prices and/or not considered in investment decision making processes, leading to underperformance relative to targets.

-Climate
+Risk Description Mitigation Mismatching The risk of a significant difference in the sensitivity of asset and liability values to changes in financial and demographic factors ("mismatching risk").
+The buy-in policy removes this risk.
+Cashflow The risk of a shortfall of liquid assets relative to the Scheme's immediate liabilities ("cash flow risk").
+The Trustees and their advisers will manage the Scheme's cash flows taking into account the timing of future payments in order to minimise the probability that this occurs.
+The buy-in policy removes this risk.
+Manager The failure by the fund manager to achieve the rate of investment return assumed by the Trustees ("manager risk").
+This risk is considered by the Trustees and their advisers both upon the initial appointment of the fund manager and on an ongoing basis thereafter.
+The buy-in policy broadly removes this risk given that surplus assets will be held in cash-like investments.
+Lack of diversification The failure to spread investment risk ("risk of lack of diversification").
+The Trustees and their advisers considered this risk when setting the Scheme's investment strategy.
+Given the nature of the buy-in, diversification is not a relevant consideration.
+Covenant The possibility of failure of the Scheme's Sponsoring Employer ("covenant risk").
+The Trustees and their advisers considered this risk when setting investment strategy and consulted with the Sponsoring Employer as to the suitability of the proposed strategy.
+The Scheme can now rely on the insurer covenant and wider protections in the UK insurance regulatory regime (although the sponsoring company's covenant is still relevant over the period until any buyout) Operational The risk of fraud, poor advice or acts of negligence ("operational risk").
+The Trustees have sought to minimise such risk by ensuring that all advisers and third- party service providers are suitably qualified and experienced, and that suitable liability and compensation clauses are included in all contracts for professional services received.
+Given the heavily regulated nature of the bulk annuity market, this risk is mostly removed from the Scheme.
+ESG The risk of the extent to which ESG factors are not appropriately reflected in asset prices and/or not considered in investment decision making processes, leading to underperformance relative to targets.
+Given the nature of the buy-in policy it is not possible to actively monitor any ESG criteria.
+However, the buy-in provider's approach to ESG risk was reviewed as part of the provider selection process.

-The risk of the extent to which climate change causes a material deterioration in asset values as a consequence of factors, including but not limited to policy change, physical impacts and the expected transition to a low-carbon economy.
+Climate The risk of the extent to which climate change Given the nature of the buy-in causes a material deterioration in asset values policy it is not possible to as a consequence of factors, including but not actively monitor any ESG limited to policy change, physical impacts and criteria.
+However, the buy-in the expected transition to a low-carbon provider's approach to climate economy. risk was reviewed as part of the provider selection process.